alekskimeu/alekskimeu/README.md

 - Mobile Development (React Native)

 It's amazing that we live in an age where we can make many possibilities with technology & I'm ready to collaborate with other engineers as well as non-technical teams in my career to develop solutions geared to improve performance & accelerate business processes.

-People enjoy working with me because I can explain technology to everyone, from staff to executives.
-I can connect the details with the bigger picture & implement the technologies needed for successful projects.

 </p>

 <!-- <h3 align="center">Languages and Tools</h3>